HamzaAburaneh/Convert_to_ASCII_Art/README.md

 this program only works with bitmap files (.bmp)

 This is outdated and needs to be updated I believe
--- also need a haskell refresher.
+-- also need a haskell refresher